Pushkal-Gupta/graph-based-location-privacy-iot/algorithms/density-aware_k-anonymity/README.md

 ### Core Components

----

-### 1. Smart-City Graph Model
+#### 1. Smart-City Graph Model
 Models the smart city as a graph:

-- Nodes represent intersections
+- Nodes represent intersections or discrete locations
 - Edges represent road connectivity
-- Users are randomly placed across nodes
+- Users are randomly distributed across nodes

-This creates a simplified urban layout suitable for evaluating location privacy mechanisms.
+- Provides a simplified urban layout for evaluating privacy mechanisms

----

-### 2. ADKA Density Module
+#### 2. ADKA Density Module

-Computes local neighborhood density using BFS depth = 1:
+Computes local neighborhood density using BFS (depth = 1):

-- Counts users at the target node
+- Counts users at the target node and its 1-hop neighbors
-- Counts users at 1-hop neighbors
 - Determines if the region is sparse, medium, or dense

----
+- Serves as the basis for adaptive privacy selection

-### 3. Adaptive k Selector
+#### 3. Adaptive k Selector

-Chooses the anonymity level *k* based on density:
+Chooses the anonymity level *k* based on density thresholds:

-if density < 4:
+- If density < 4: **k = 10**
-k = 10
-elif density < 10:
+- Elif density < 10: **k = 5**
-k = 5
-else:
-k = 2
+- Else: **k = 2**

-This provides **context-aware privacy adaptation**.
+- Provides **context-aware privacy adaptation**

----

-### 4. Region Expansion Module
+#### 4. Region Expansion Module

-Implements BFS-based region growth:
+Implements the graph-based growth logic:

-- Starts from the target node
+- Starts from the target user's node
-- Expands to neighbors
+- Expands a connected subgraph using Breadth-First Search (BFS)
-- Accumulates users
-- Stops when total users ≥ k
+- Stops when the region contains at least *k* users

-Produces a connected anonymization region.
+- Returns the final connected anonymization region

 ---